jpetelka/jpetelka.github.io/_portfolio/portfolio-1.md

 ---
-title: "Anti-Phishing Warnings in Email Inboxes
+title: "Anti-Phishing Warnings in Email Inboxes"
 excerpt: "Developed novel methods for displaying anti-phishing warnings in email inboxes and tested their effectiveness in a web-based experiment."
 collection: portfolio
 ---